intelowlproject/IntelOwl/docs/source/Usage.md

   - CLI: `$ pyintelowl analyzer-healthcheck <analyzer_name>` and `$ pyintelowl connector-healthcheck <connector_name>`
   - API: `GET /api/analyzer/{analyzer_name}/healthcheck` and `GET /api /connector/{connector_name}/healthcheck`

-### Visualizers

-With IntelOwl v5 we introduced a new plugin type called **Visualizers**.
-You can leverage it as a framework to create _custom aggregated and simplified visualization of analyzer results_.

-Visualizers are designed to run after the analyzers and the connectors.
-The visualizer adds logic after the computations, allowing to show the final result in a different way than merely the list of reports.

-Visualizers can be executed only during `Scans` through the playbook that has been configured on the visualizer itself.

-This framework is extremely powerful and allows every user to customize the GUI as they wish.
-But you know...with great power comes great responsability.
-To fully leverage this framework, you would need to put some effort in place.
-You would need to understand which data is useful for you and then write few code lines that would create your own GUI.
-To simplify the process, take example from the pre-built visualizers listed below and follow the dedicated [documentation](Contribute.html#how-to-add-a-new-visualizer).

-##### List of pre-built Visualizers

-- `DNS`: displays the aggregation of every DNS analyzer report
-- `Yara`: displays the aggregation of every matched rule by the `Yara` Analyzer
-- `Domain_Reputation`: Visualizer for the Playbook "Popular_URL_Reputation_Services"
-- `IP_Reputation`: Visualizer for the Playbook "Popular_IP_Reputation_Services"

-#### Visualizers customization
-You can either disable or create new visualizers based on already existing modules by changing the configuration values inside the Django Admin interface: `/admin/visualizers_manager/visualizerreport/`.

-The following are all the keys that you can change without touching the source code:

-- `name`: _same as analyzers_
-- `description`: _same as analyzers_
-- `python_module`: _same as analyzers_
-- `disabled`: _same as analyzers_
-- `config`:
-  - `queue`: _same as analyzers_
-  - `soft_time_limit`: _same as analyzers_
-- `analyzers`: List of analyzers that must be executed
-- `connectors`: List of connectors that must be executed

 ### Playbooks

 Playbooks are designed to be easy to share sequence of running Analyzers/Connectors on a particular kind of observable.